mohamedkaba4/AWS-Mavencrest/README.md

 **4. Infrastructure update**

-The new AMI ID is passed into the infrastructure deployment process.
+The new AMI ID is passed to the infrastructure deployment process.
 Terraform updates the EC2 Launch Template with the new image.

 **5. Rolling instance replacement**